-- C KEY POINT: All deposits must be made using the Electronic Federal Tax Payment System® (EFTPS).
-There are penalties for depositing late, or for mailing payments directly to the IRS that are required to be deposited, unless you have reasonable cause for doing so.
-To enroll in EFTPS, call 1-800-555-4477, or to enroll online, visit EFTPS.gov.
-If you do not want to use EFTPS, you can arrange for your tax professional, financial institution, payroll service, or other trusted third party to make deposits on your behalf. - G KEY POINT: New churches in their first year of existence are treated as monthly depositors unless the \$100,000 Next-Day Deposit Rule applies.
-Additionally, new churches indicating they will be making payroll tax deposits, are pre-enrolled in EFTPS and should receive a letter with their four-digit EFTPS PIN.
+☼ KEY POINT: All deposits must be made using the Electronic Federal Tax Payment System® (EFTPS).
+Payments must be scheduled by 8 p.m.
+EST before the date the deposit is due.
+There are penalties for depositing late, or for mailing payments directly to the IRS that are required to be electronically deposited, unless you have reasonable cause for doing so.
+To enroll in EFTPS, call 800-555-4477, or to enroll online, visit EFTPS.gov.
+If you do not want to use EFTPS, you can arrange for your tax professional, financial institution, payroll service, or other trusted third party to make deposits on your behalf.

+☼ KEY POINT: New churches in their first year of existence are treated as monthly depositors unless the \$100,000 Next-Day Deposit Rule applies.
+Additionally, new churches indicating they will be making payroll tax deposits are pre-enrolled in EFTPS and should have received a letter with their four-digit EFTPS PIN.